Why we want to help:

 - Projects focusing on environmental education

-- We are currently not accepting proposals for REDD projects, pending a review of projects already funded.
+- We are currently not accepting proposals for REDD and carbon finance projects

 - In addition, we only consider proposals from US-based organisations under exceptional circumstances, due to the higher availability of environmental funding in the US compared to the UK.